-The 62-year-old actor carried out a planned move to voluntarily visit the facility that is affiliated with the 12-step program for "a couple of weeks," THR has confirmed.
+The 62-year-old actor carried out a planned move to voluntarily visit the facility, which is affiliated with a 12-step program, for "a couple of weeks," THR has confirmed.

 "He has been working hard and now has a break in his schedule, so wants to come back and be the best that he can be," explained his rep, adding: "This is his version of a retreat."

-The Mork and Mindy comedian recently returned to television in The Crazy Ones opposite Sarah Michelle Gellar, which aired on CBS and was created by David E. Kelley.
+The star of late '70s comedy Mork & Mindy recently returned to television in The Crazy Ones opposite Sarah Michelle Gellar, which aired on CBS and was created by David E. Kelley.
 Williams was nominated for a People's Choice Award for best actor; however, the series was canceled in May after one season.